grational/impress/README.md

 ### IN Operator

-Check if an attribute's value matches any from a provided list:
+Check if an attribute's value matches any from a provided list.
+Uses DynamoDB's native IN operator for optimized performance:

 ```groovy
 // Check if category is one of multiple values